vatsi2/Bitcoin-Guard/README.md

 - ✅ MEV-Protection (#eigenlayer, #flashbots)
 - ✅ Fireblocks MPC (#multi-sig-wallets)
 - ✅ KYC/AML (#polygon-id, #mica-compliance)
+- ✅ Gas Optimizer ( Auto time selection for transactions: “Perform liquidity withdrawal only when gas price < 30 gwei”.)
+- ✅ Security Shield ( Contract validation: Automatically refuse to interact with protocols that have vulnerabilities (data from CertiK).
+Triggers for hacks: “If protocol X is compromised → withdraw all funds via emergency exit”.)
+- ✅ Tax Reports ( Autogeneration of reports for the tax office: Accounting for farming, steakage, and credit income.)

 # Automating lending, staking and farming through manual rules(exampale to settings)
 1. Cross-protocol lending